rmoralespp/sphinxlinter/README.md

 python sphinxlinter.py path/to/source/
 ```

+Alternatively, after installation via `pip`, you can run the `sphinxlinter` command directly from your terminal:

 - Run in the current directory: `sphinxlinter .`
 - Or use the short alias: `spxl .`